 Showing users a progress bar with a substantial percentage already completed helps users feel like they've already made some progress and are not starting from scratch.
 This further motivates them to complete the task at hand, whether that's a signup form or an onboarding tutorial.

-2. Speak-easy effect: Use simple language
+2. Speak-easy effect: Use simple language in UX copy

 The speak-easy effect is really just another term for familiarity bias (or the familiarity heuristic).
 Humans innately prefer things we're familiar with whether they're words, products, or experiences.
 This principle works in reverse, too: We associate new experiences or words with risk and uncertainty.